michaelloudermilk/ml/Discovery-Troubleshooting.md

 - If the device has been connected previously try refreshing it's UNMS key

     Click **_Refresh_** on the device row in devices table.

-- AirMax/AirCube devices are connected through https port 443

-    Currently (2017-06-27, version 0.8.0) there is no option to change the port.
-It will be added in the next release.
+If it doesn't help you should manually paste universal UNMS key via device UI.

 ## Where to find logs on the device

 Different devices store logs differently.
-You have to log to your device via SSH and then:
+The first option is to download support file which includes logs via device UI or you have to log to your device via SSH and then:

 ### **EdgeRouter** and **uFiber OLT**